‘Mommy, why won’t Ed and Danny let me play with them?’

 Building Resilience

-All the assertiveness, self-esteem and self-reflection in the world may still not alter the fact that your child may experience social exclusion from time-to-time.
+All the assertiveness, self-esteem and self-reflection in the world could still not alter the fact that your child may experience social exclusion from time-to-time.
 And it will hurt, so we need to help them build resilience into their inner power pack too, with these useful pointers:

 - Look Logically – is there a simple, valid reason why they can’t join in?
 Are they too young/old/big/small?
 Are they wearing the right gear for that type of play?
 Teach them to take a step back and assess a situation objectively – if they are too young for this, talk them through it so they can learn as they grow.